pwltr/react-native-quick-bip39/README.md

 # ⚡️ react-native-quick-bip39

-A react-native ready very fast implementation of bip39 using [react-native-quick-crypto](https://github.com/margelo/react-native-quick-crypto) and [react-native-quick-base64](https://github.com/craftzdog/react-native-quick-base64)
+A fast implementation of `bip39` using [react-native-quick-crypto](https://github.com/margelo/react-native-quick-crypto)

-All methods are sync, as react-native-quick-crypto uses JSI under the hood.
+All methods are sync, as `react-native-quick-crypto` uses JSI under the hood.

 ### Reminder for developers